 Calling these “healthy” would be a stretch, but it’s nice when a cookie tastes good and has a little something to offer.
-In this case it’s some fiber, vitamins and minerals from oats, nuts and whole wheat flour.
+In this case it’s fiber, vitamins and minerals from oats, nuts, and whole wheat flour.

 So they are square cookies, and thanks to the nuts they’re even textured but kind of crumbly — maybe sort of sandy, but not really.
 They’re on the dryer side, but not necessarily in a bad way because it contrasts with the chips.

 The only drawback to these square cookies is that you have to use the food processor to grind the oats with some of the sugar and nuts.
 It’s not a huge deal, just more to clean up, so I suggest trying these next time you have your food processor out for something else.

 - 1 cup toasted pecans or a mix of pecans and walnuts or almonds